 The largest state park, State Forest, is 71,000 acres of rugged wilderness in north-central Colorado.
-Located about 20 minutes south of Walden, State Forest State Park is open year round for recreation.
-Due to its size and secluded landscape, it feels similar to national forests.
+Due to its size and secluded landscape, it feels similar to a national forest.
+Located about 20 minutes south of Walden, State Forest State Park is open year-round for recreation.

 The park is spread out over several sections, some accessible by car and others hike to and 4×4 only.
 The majority of the park is centered around North Michigan Reservoir.
 The two other main sections are the Nokhu Crags near Lake Agnes and the Ranger Lakes.
-Each of those three sections offer camping is is car accessible.
+Each of those three sections offers camping and is car accessible.

-Biking: Numerous dirt trails throughout the park, not allowed above treeline or on the Lake Agnes trail.
+Biking: There are numerous dirt trails throughout the park, although bikers are not allowed above the treeline or on the Lake Agnes trail.

 Boating: Open to wakeless boating on North Michigan Reservoir.

-Camping: There are four camper cabins, two large cabins, seven yurts, two huts, and several campground options: The Crags, Ranger Lakes, North Michigan, Bockman, Dispersed Sites and Backcountry Camping.
+Camping: There are four camper cabins, two large cabins, seven yurts, two huts, and several campground options including the Crags, Ranger Lakes, North Michigan, Bockman, Dispersed Sites, and Backcountry Camping.